Trial film

-Trial films is a subgenre of the legal/courtroom drama that encompasses films that are centered on a civil or criminal trial, typically a trial by jury.
+Trial film is a subgenre of the legal/courtroom drama that encompasses films that are centered on a civil or criminal trial, typically a trial by jury.

-The "trial" genre differs from the broader "courtroom drama" in that the latter includes any film in which a justice system plays an integral role in the film's narrative, and thus does not necessarily require the inclusion of a legal trial.
+The trial genre differs from the broader courtroom drama in that the latter includes any film in which a justice system plays an integral role in the film's narrative, and thus does not necessarily require the inclusion of a legal trial.

 Notable films

 In 1989, the American Bar Association rated the 12 best trial films of all time in their ABA Journal, providing a detailed and reasoned legal evaluation for its choices.
 Ten of the films are in English; M (1931) is in German and The Passion of Joan of Arc (1928) is a French silent film.
 Moreover, ten of them take place (at least, in part) in a courtroom.

 In 2008, the American Film Institute compiled its own "courtroom drama" top-ten list, five films of which were also on the ABA list.

 The ABA also published a list of the 12 best trial stageplays, noting that the transition from film to the stage is sometimes difficult.
 It also has an extensive honorable mention list.